chrisjdavie/leetcode_2025/to_revisit.md

 2025/05/06
 - got it right, but keeping it here cos it was more of a struggle to get to this point than it should have been

+#### l_0141_linked_list
+2025/05/05
+- the initial simple solution, I assumed the val was a representation of the node, when it was just a val in a linked list
+- I didn't know you could add any object to a set so long as __repr__ isn't overloaded with something immutable
+- there was a bit of mess in there
+- I think, probably, I'm not that great at puzzles involving nodes

+2025/05/06
+- got it right, but keeping it here cos it should have been more straightforward getting it right